 A south facing front garden will get more sun in the summer but will be shady during winter.
-Choose mostly shade tolerant plant species from the planting palettes associated with your choice of garden style.
+Choose mostly shade tolerant plant species from the planting palettes associated with recommended that they are your choice of garden style.

 West Facing Front Garden